 Young fresh leaves of Hog plum (Spondias mombin) harvested from ESUT surroundings around 4.00pm were used.
 Leaves were identified by Professor J. C. Okafor, a Taxonomist with the Applied Biology and Biotechnology Department, Enugu State University of Science and Technology, Enugu State.
+Aqueous extract was prepared using Soxhlet method described by Redfern et al. (2014).

-Soxhlet method described by Redfern et al. (2014) was used in preparing the aqueous extract.
 Animal Studies

-Apparently healthy adult female Wistar albino rats of about 6 to 8 weeks old with average weight of 150 to 250g were the experimental animals used for this research study.
+Apparently-healthy adult female Wistar albino rats of about 6 to 8 weeks old with average weight of 150 to 250g were the experimental animals used for this research study.
 Rats were confirmed as adults following the method described by Lenschow et al. (2017).
 All the rats were obtained from Faculty of Veterinary Sciences, University of Nigeria, Nsukka (UNN).